ibm-cloud-docs/Backup/oracle-plugin.md

 5. Follow the installation instructions on the screen.

 The Oracle plug-in performs an "inconsistent" whole database backup that requires that the database runs in ARCHIVELOG mode.
-The DBA needs to ensure that the database is in ARCHIVELOG mode before the backups are started.
+The DBA needs to make sure that the database is in ARCHIVELOG mode before the backups are started.
 For more information, see the User Guide.
 {: important}

 ## Configuring an Oracle DB backup job